 Hey, I’ve missed one!
 How about that Pumpkincredible Hummus?
 Can you imagine it on a pizza?
 What would you choose for toppings?
 Have you ever had hummus tortilla pizzas?
 If so, share your favorite combinations!

-More of these hummus tortilla pizza ideas also in Plant-Powered Families.
+More ideas for hummus tortilla pizzas in Plant-Powered Families.